‘Getting started with grub4dos‘ – Latest eBook PDF for 2020!

 @random – 0 to 32767 – e.g. set /a num1to10=%@random% / 3277 + 1 or set /a num1to10=%@random:~-1,1% + 1

 @retval – e.g. 1 – NOTE: This is a 32bit value ranging from -2GB to +2GB

 ?_BOOT – disk&partition that contained the file \grldr that was used to boot to grub4dos, e.g. (hd0,0) – note: this is NOT the same as (bd) which is set to whatever partition contained the menu.lst file.

-?_UUID – set after uuid command – e.g. uuid (bd) – same as ? and can be destroyed by some subsequent commands such as cat and map commands
+?_UUID – is set after uuid command – e.g. uuid (bd) – same as ? and can be destroyed by some subsequent commands such as cat and map commands

 ? – result of last command – e.g. cat –locate=string –number=1 /myfile &; set offset=%?% &; echo string found at %offset% prints 0x1de or 0x0 if not found, @retval is 0 if not found or <count> if found

 grub4efi also has @uefi – uefi x86 type, 32 or 64

 You can set the default file extensions of grub4dos executables using command –set-ext= (this is similar to typing just fred in the Windows command shell and Windows would run fred.exe) – for example, we can set the default extensions like this: